chirag127/Visual-Time-Travel2/p.md

 -   Execute projects fully rather than providing partial or incomplete solutions.
 -   Avoid code duplication by building upon existing implementations.
 -   Ensure code is as **modular** as possible for reusability and maintainability.

+make the code as modular as possible, so that it can be reused in other projects.
+The code should be well-documented and follow best practices for readability and maintainability.
+Use ES6+ syntax where applicable.